-- Our cotton’s are softer because they are hand-spun, not because of a chemical wash.
+- Our cotton is softer because they are hand-spun, not because of a chemical wash.

 - Our products provide a richer hand feel because the fibers are allowed to act in their natural state.
 They are not manipulated.

-- Each of our products are woven in a delicate and meticulous manner.
+- Each of our products is woven in a delicate and meticulous manner.